franck-gaspoz/CommandLine.NetCore/README.md

 The library provides functionalities needed to build console applications running in a terminal (WSL/WSL2, cmd.exe, ConEmu, bash, ...) with text interface.
 That includes:

-- parsing of command line arguments
+- parsing command line arguments

-- command pattern helps implementing commands invokable from command line in a simple and regular way
+- command pattern helps implementing commands binded to mthods from command line in a simple and regular way

 - multi-language commands help configuration files